How Do I House Glass Plate Negatives?

 - Wear non-vinyl plastic gloves when handling the plates: Latex or Nitrile, for example.
 Cotton can be slippery when handling glass and may snag flaking emulsion.

 - Handle plates by two opposite edges.
-Never hold them by one edge, or the corners
+Never hold them by one edge, or the corner

 - Place glass plates emulsion side up when you lay them flat on a surface.

 - Never place any pressure on the plate: do not press, lean, or write on top of it.

 - Never stack the plates while you are working with them.
 Only work with one at a time